blueraymusic/blueraymusic/README.md

 # Hi there, I'm Adel aka Blueray 👋

-I’m a Computer Science student at Missouri S&T with a passion for AI and chess.
+I’m a Computer Science student with a passion for AI and chess.
 Always curious, always learning.

 ---